ninadtongay/vectorised_word_embeddings/README.md

 ### Future Scope
 - Improving Framework for evaluating SQL queries.
-- Implementing words with space in between them(New York, New Delhi,etc)
+- Implementing words with space in between them(New York, New Delhi, etc)
 - Training our own model for word embeddings.

 ------------------------------------

 ### Contributors ✨
-Thanks goes to Dr.Sean Chester who mentored me throughout this project and guided through it, without which this would not have been possible. :
+Thanks go to Dr.Sean Chester who mentored me throughout this project and guided through it, without which this would not have been possible. :

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->